fastjack-it/logger/README.md

  log.Error("This is an error message") log.Debug("This is a debug message")

- log.Infof("User %s has logged in", "Alice") log.Warnf("Disk space is low: %d%% remaining", 10) log.Errorf("Failed to open file: %s", "example.txt") log.Debugf("Processing item %d of %d", 1, 10)
+ log.Info("User %s has logged in", "Alice") log.Warn("Disk space is low: %d%% remaining", 10) log.Error("Failed to open file: %s", "example.txt") log.Debug("Processing item %d of %d", 1, 10)

  currentLogLevel := log.GetLogLevel()
  fmt.Println("Current log level:", currentLogLevel)